The Gateway to Aid

 The Department of Education utilizes a federal formula to calculate an Expected Family Contribution (EFC) for a family.
 An EFC is calculated by using a Federal Methodology created by Congress.
 The formula considers most heavily: parent and student income, assets, the number of family members in the household, and the number of children in college.
 Your expected family contribution does not change, regardless of the cost of the school you choose to attend or whether that school is private or public.

 The verification process requires schools to verify the accuracy of the information provided on the FAFSA by requesting and reviewing the student and parent tax information for the current year.
 Schools are required by the Department of Education to verify certain FAFSA items to prevent errors and to ensure the EFC is accurate.
 In general, you can expect to be selected for verification at least once through your college career.
-The Office of Financial Aid has the right to request copies of federal tax forms, 1099s and/or W-2s.
+Student Enrollment and Financial Services has the right to request copies of federal tax forms, 1099s and/or W-2s.
 JCU will not disburse funds until this process is complete.
 Click here for more information on the verification process.

 Are you unsure if parental information will be required on the FAFSA?
 If so, click here to read the FAFSA dependency questions and to determine whether your student will be considered a Dependent or Independent student.
-Please note: you will be required to submit supporting documentation to the Office of Financial Aid if you answer “yes” to any of these questions on the FAFSA.
+Please note: you will be required to submit supporting documentation to Student Enrollment and Financial Services if you answer “yes” to any of these questions on the FAFSA.

 Which Parent to Report